kadena-io/pact/docs/en/pact-reference.md

 #### Pact guards

-Pact guards are a special guard that will only pass if called in a particular `defpact` execution.
+Pact guards are a special guard that will only pass if called in the specific `defpact` execution in which the guard was created.

-Imagine an escrow transaction where the funds need to be moved into an escrow account: if modeled as a two-step pact, the funds would go into a special account named after the pact id with a pact guard, meaning that only code in a subsequent step of that particular pact execution can access the funds:
+Imagine an escrow transaction where the funds need to be moved into an escrow account: if modeled as a two-step pact, the funds can go into a special account named after the pact id, guarded by a pact guard.
+This means that only code in a subsequent step of that particular pact execution (ie having the same pact ID) can pass the guard.

 ```lisp
 (defpact escrow (from to amount)